Find Schools

 Criminal Investigator or Special Agent Job Outlook

 In 2016, there was an estimated number of 110,900 jobs in the United States for Criminal Investigator or Special Agent.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Criminal Investigator or Special Agent by 2026.
-Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.
+The BLS estimates 7,500 yearly job openings in this field.

 undefined